Home Page

 The appearance of the Elborz Chiffchaffs differed in several respects from that of typical abietinus.
 Their upperparts were greyish-brown (greyer on the mantle, somewhat browner on the crown).
 Their underparts were conspicuously white (though slightly sullied), lacking field-evident yellow anywhere in the body plumage (though with a tinge at the front of the upper eye-ring).
 The upperparts away from the crown were diffusely and inconspicuously streaked with olive and there were well-developed olive-yellow fringes to the remiges and rectrices.
 A pale buff supercilium was shallow but rather long, extending well behind the eye.
 The legs and feet were decidedly black while there was a conspicuous pale base to the lower mandible.
 Often the plumage appeared rather pale overall but, at close range and in duller light, the browner aspect to the upperparts was more apparent.
 A deficit of olive and yellow in the body plumage but combined with olive-yellow fringes to the flight feathers is no doubt the source of analogies which have been made with 'fulvescens', with which menzbieri was included historically by Vaurie (1954) and Williamson (1962), despite their distributions being separated by over 1500km (see Appendix).
 There is a suggestion of 'fulvescens' in the appearance of the upperparts but the Iranian chiffchaffs have more conspicuous yellowish-olive fringes to the wing-feathers and tail-feathers, greyer-tinged upperparts and much whiter underparts (lacking the strong buff wash on the flanks of tristis s.l.).
 Viewed in profile (e.g. Plate 2) or from below (e.g. Plate 1), the 'whiteness' of their underparts is consistently distinctive.

-The precise colour-balance in digital images is influenced by light-conditions, camera settings and even the make and model of the camera (see http://deanar.org.uk/tristis/photoissues.htm).
+The precise colour-balance in digital images is influenced by light-conditions, camera settings and even the make and model of the camera (see https://deanar.org.uk/tristis/photoissues.htm).
 Inevitably, this applies too in the photos above but, as a set, they illustrate well the colour nuances which distinguish the Elborz Chiffchaffs from typical abietinus and I am grateful to Ali Alieslam, Steve Rooke and Rob Tizard for providing their excellent images.

 At higher altitudes above 2500m, on relatively bare mountain slopes with scrub and isolated clumps of small trees, these grey-tinged chiffchaffs with whitish underparts were replaced by (Caucasian) Mountain Chiffchaffs P. lorenzii which, even in the brightest light, exhibited much more densely brown upperparts (lacking olive), a distinctive fulvous-buff wash on the breast, 'plain' wing and tail edges (lacking the prominent yellow-olive fringes of the Common Chiffchaffs) and a more-prominent supercilium (together with subtly different vocalisations).
 Although exhibiting a more saturated brown hue to their upperparts, these lorenzii converged more with typical tristis than did the Common Chiffchaffs.

-Thus, the appearance of the Elborz Chiffchaffs conformed well with key features attributed to menzbieri by Shestoperov (1937), Marova & Lenovitch (1997) and Loskot (2002).
+Thus, the appearance of the Elborz Chiffchaffs conformed well with key features attributed to menzbieri by Shestoperov (1937), Marova & Leonovich (1997) and Loskot (2002).
 Above all, the predominantly white appearance of their underparts is distinctive.
 It is likely that a minority of abietinus from the east of its range exhibits a relatively grey and white appearance, which may converge with that of the Iranian Chiffchaffs.
 Given that the Iranian Chiffchaffs are now attributable to menzbieri, then this convergence no doubt underpins suggestions that menzbieri be subsumed with abietinus (e.g. Svensson (1992), though Shirihai & Svensson (2018) provisionally retained menzbieri pending further research).
 However, the majority of abietinus are very similar to collybita (as emphasised by Svensson 1992 and Shirihai & Svensson 2018).
 Conversely, the greyer aspects in the upperparts of menzbieri and, especially, the whiteness of much of their underparts, is a striking and consistent aspect of the Elborz and the Caucasian birds.
 Together with its tristis-like calls and genetic divergence, menzbieri seems deserving of taxonomic recognition.

-For discussion of plumage variability in abietinus and the identity of 'greyer' Chiffchaffs encountered occasionally in the UK and western Europe see: http://deanar.org.uk/tristis/tristis.htm#plumagelimits and http://deanar.org.uk/tristis/tristis.htm#greyChiffs.
+For discussion of plumage variability in abietinus and the identity of 'greyer' Chiffchaffs encountered occasionally in the UK and western Europe see: https://deanar.org.uk/tristis/tristis.htm#plumagelimits and https://deanar.org.uk/tristis/tristis.htm#greyChiffs.

 Armenia

 In May 2018, Common Chiffchaffs were observed, photographed and sound recorded in the Dilijan region and in the Vorotan Valley of Armenia.
 Again, Green Warblers were found in the same habitats while lorenzii overlapped in altitudinal range.
-At the time these Armenian birds were assumed to be caucasicus but the recent genetic studies by Raković et al. indicates that menzbieri extends into Armenia south of Goris and that Transcaucasus and especially the Lesser Caucasus comprise a transition zone between caucasicus and menzbieri (see Figure 2).
+At the time these Armenian birds were assumed to be caucasicus but the recent genetic studies by Raković et al. indicate that menzbieri extends into Armenia south of Goris and that Transcaucasus and especially the Lesser Caucasus comprise a transition zone between caucasicus and menzbieri (see Figure 2).
 Thus, the Chiffchaffs at Dilijan were in the region where caucasicus overlaps with menzbieri, with the genetic samples analysed by Raković et al. comparably distributed between the two (4 and 5 respectively).
 Those in the Vorotan Valley near Goris were close to the northern extremity of menzbieri but where there is still slight introgression from caucasicus (see Figure 2).

 Chiffchaff (caucasicus or menzbieri), Dilijan, Armenia, May 2018, Alan Dean